NearNodeFlash/nnf-container-example/README.md

 the manual way of doing things.
 You may want to consult a Flux expert on how to drive a container workflow using Flux.

 With a working Kubernetes cluster, the previous examples can be put together and deployed on the system.
+The files in this repository have done that.

 ### Create the Profile and Workflow